Crown alleges Child A suffered an air embolism that led to his death

 Lucy Letby denies all the alleged offences said to have been committed between June 2015 and June 2016.

-A fatal amount of air the “size of a teaspoon” was deliberately given to a baby allegedly murdered by nurse Lucy Letby, her trial heard.
+An amount of air the “size of a teaspoon” would have been enough to kill a baby allegedly murdered by nurse Lucy Letby, her trial heard.

 Two expert consultant paediatricians for the prosecution told Manchester Crown Court that, in their opinion, air had entered the circulation of the infant “on purpose” via an intravenous line.